 A magnetically highly conductive material, e.g. transformer sheets (μr over 10,000) has a high relative magnetic permeability.
 By contrast the following ferromagnetic materials have a low magnetic permeability: hardened martensitic steels, hardmetals (μr below 20) and stainless steels with low ferritic fractions.
 Austenitic steels are basically non magnetizable and consequently have a magnetic permeability of almost 1.

-The relative magnetic permeability states how strongly a material can be magnetized at a specific field strength H and thus if it can be magnetically attracted.
+The relative magnetic permeability indicates how strongly a material can be magnetized at a certain field strength H. It is thus a measure of the permeability of matter to magnetic fields.
+A material with a high permeability number can be magnetically attracted more strongly.

 Magnetic field meters convert between flux density and field strength by setting internally μr = 1.
 This is permissible because the sensor does not measure “inside” the ferromagnetic material, but always outside of the material, hence in air.
 In air, μr is approximately 1.
 From equation (e2) follows: 1mT ^ = 7.96A/cm.

 Magnetic fields lead to attraction forces on magnetizable objects and on magnetic fields of opposite polarity.